 Submission

-- ESJ accepts research articles and literature reviews in the area of social sciences, humanities, natural and medical sciences.
+• ESJ accepts research articles and literature reviews in the areas of social sciences, humanities, natural and medical sciences.

 ESJ Peer Review Procedure

-ESJ’s editorial board mainly consists of academicians affiliated to the European Scientific Institute, ESI’s academic network, members of its partner Universities, conference participants organized or supported by the ESI/ESJ, authors who already published their papers in one of the journals, or researchers recommended by the current members.
+ESJ’s editorial board mainly consists of academicians affiliated with the European Scientific Institute, ESI’s academic network, members of its partner Universities, conference participants organized or supported by the ESI/ESJ, authors who already published their papers in one of the journals or researchers recommended by the current members.

 Every member of the editorial board has his or her own profile, which includes the academic domain, academic affiliation, number of review reports conducted for ESJ, and the month/year of joining the ESJ’s editorial board.
 At ESJ, we maintain a list of active reviewers only, who are in regular communication with the editorial office.
 However, we would like to thank the wide list of past members who have contributed to the development of the journal.